Editorial by Industrial Quick Search

 Components of Roller Tables

-• The Base or Bed: This can be fixed to a machine or other surface and is typically stationary.
-If present, the linear slide bearing, motor, and screw components are typically supported by the base.
-Bases are commonly made of cast iron, steel, or aluminum.
+• The Base or Bed: This structural foundation can be fixed to a machine frame, industrial work cell, or other mounting surfaces and is typically stationary.
+The base supports the linear slide bearings, servomotors or stepper motors, and any ball screw or linear actuator used for motion control.
+Bases are typically made of robust materials such as cast iron, carbon steel, or aluminum alloy, selected for vibration damping and dimensional stability.

 Parts of a Roller Table